Tug-of-war between idioms' figurative and literal interpretations in LLMs: Abstract

 \section{Abstract}

-Idioms present a unique challenge for language models due to their non-compositional figurative meanings, which often strongly diverge from the idiom's literal interpretation.
-This duality requires a model to learn representing and deciding between the two meanings to interpret an idiom in a figurative sense, or literally.
-In this paper, we employ tools from mechanistic interpretability to trace how a large pretrained causal transformer (LLama3.2-1B-base) deals with this ambiguity.
-We localize three steps of idiom processing: First, the idiom's figurative meaning is retrieved in early attention and MLP sublayers.
-We identify specific attention heads which boost the figurative meaning of the idiom while suppressing the idiom's literal interpretation.
-The model subsequently represents the figurative representation through an intermediate path.
-Meanwhile, a parallel bypass route forwards literal interpretation, ensuring that a both reading remain available.
-Overall, our findings provide a mechanistic evidence for idiom comprehension in an autoregressive transformer.\footnote{Code and dataset are available at \url{https://github.com/sori424/idiom_processing} under the MIT License.}
+Idioms present a unique challenge for language models due to their non-compositional figurative interpretations, which often strongly diverge from the idiom's literal interpretation.
+In this paper, we employ causal tracing to systematically analyze how pretrained causal transformers deal with this ambiguity.
+We localize three mechanisms: (i) Early sublayers and specific attention heads retrieve an idiom's figurative interpretation, while suppressing its literal interpretation. (ii) When disambiguating context precedes the idiom, the model leverages it from the earliest layer and later layers refine the interpretation if the context conflicts with the retrieved interpretation. (iii) Then, selective, competing pathways carry both interpretations: an intermediate pathway prioritizes the figurative interpretation and a parallel direct route favors the literal interpretation, ensuring that both readings remain available.
+Our findings provide mechanistic evidence for idiom comprehension in autoregressive transformers\footnote{Code and dataset are available at \url{https://github.com/sori424/idiom_processing}}.